DataDog/hiring-engineers/answers.md

  Create a new Metric Monitor that watches the average of my_metric and have it alert the following values over the past 5 minutes.
 In the cog menu, edit the monitor to set an alert threshold of 800, a warning threshold of 500, and a no data if the query does not receive data for 10 minutes.

-	Screenshot

 Configure the message and who it gets sent to in the set up menu

 Configure the monitor’s messages in the cog menu to send a email whenever the monitor gets triggered.
 Configure which message get sent using the variables provided in the template forms.

-Screenshot of message and settings

 **Bonus Question:**
 To set downtime for specific days, edit configuration through Manage Downtime within the Monitors menu.
 There will be an option to schedule downtime.
 Use RRule Generator to set more specific options.

-Screenshot of schedule downtime on weekdays

-Screenshot of schedule downtime on weekends

 ## Collection APM Data